On-call policy template

 Response times

-How on-call periods are scheduled and rotated fairly.
+How on-call periods are scheduled, rotated fairly and communicated in advance.

 Award compliance